1966 in the Vietnam War: May

 The government of South Vietnam regained full control of Da Nang from the pro-Buddhist Struggle Movement.
 In the fighting, approximately 150 South Vietnamese soldiers were killed.
 23 Americans were wounded.

-Errol Wayne Noack, a 21 year old Australian Army Private in 5 RAR, became the first Australian National Service draftee to be killed in the war, only ten days after he had arrived, and would become a symbol for the Australian anti-war movement.
+Errol Noack, a 21 year old Australian Army Private in 5 RAR, became the first Australian National Service draftee to be killed in the war, only ten days after he had arrived, and would become a symbol for the Australian anti-war movement.
 Private Noack was the victim of friendly fire, shot by members of another platoon of 5 RAR during Operation Hardihood after being mistaken for an enemy combatant.